-Swift 5.1 grows on the strength of Swift 5 with features like module stability, new features that extend the ability of language and standard library like: opaque result types, property wrappers, new APIs for String, diffing for appropriate collection types, etc.
+Swift 5.1 grows on the strength of Swift 5 with features like module stability and other new features that extend the ability of language and standard library like: opaque result types, property wrappers, new APIs for String, diffing for appropriate collection types, etc.

 Together, Swift 5.1 makes it easy to design APIs and lower the common boilerplate code.